visionof2030-pixel/ExamAI/README.md

 ${feedbackInstruction}

-IMPORTANT: Analyze the PDF content and generate questions based on the text.
-Generate a mix of the selected question types.
+${reviewInstruction}

+Extract key information from the PDF and create questions.
+Ensure comprehensive feedback for all options.

 ${languageInstructions.formatInstructions}

+IMPORTANT: Generate exactly ${numQuestions} questions.
+Each multiple choice question MUST have feedback for all 4 options.

 Required JSON format: